mewza/realfft/README.md

 FFTReal v1.2
 ------------

-This is the best (most precise and best sounding) real FFT/iFFT transforms available in existence!
+This is the best (most precise and best sounding) real FFT/iFFT transform available in existence!
 I have gone through at least 10, and kept upgrading until I found this one, so I adapted it for SIMD capability and arranged it into a templated class that works with SIMD vectors like simd_float8, simd_double4, etc. I highly optimized it